cabal-club/cable/readme.md

 ##### 5.1.4.1 Setting links
 In order to set links on a post, each channel's current heads MUST be tracked.
-A head is a post that no other known post links to.

 If a client is setting links on new posts, it MUST set the `links` field to the hashes of all known heads in the channel being posted in.
-Doing so will reduce the number of heads in a channel to 1 (the post being made), resulting in an eventually consistent data structure where all chat messages in a channel become roughly causally ordered.
+Doing so will converge the number of heads in a channel down to 1 (the post being made).

-The term "roughly" is used because of the possible participation of client implementations that do not set links.

 ### 5.2 Users

 #### 5.2.1 Names
-- A valid user name MUST be a UTF-8 encoded string.
+- A valid user name MUST be a UTF-8 string.
 - A valid user name MUST between 1 and 32 codepoints.

 #### 5.2.2 State
-A user is fully described at a given point in time by the following:
+A user is described by the following:

-1. their public key, and
+1. their public key
 2. the key/value pairs of the latest known `post/info` post made by that user.

 As of present, the only supported key is `name`, which defines a user's display name.

-Older `post/info` posts made by a user are considered obsolete and MAY be safely ignored or discarded.
+`post/info` posts older than the latest for a user are considered obsolete.

 ### 5.3 Channels
 A channel is a named collection consisting of the following:

-1. chat messages (`post/text`), and
+1. chat messages (`post/text`)
 2. user joins and leaves (`post/join` or `post/leave`).
+3. a topic string (`post/topic`)

-The act of a user issuing a post that writes a chat message to a channel or joins that channel implies that that named channel has been created, and now exists.
+A user writing a chat message or join to a channel implies that that named channel has now been created, if it hasn't already, and thus MUST be returned in Channel List Requests.

 #### 5.3.1 Names
-- A valid channel name MUST be a UTF-8 encoded string.
+- A valid channel name MUST be a UTF-8 string.
 - A valid channel name MUST between 1 and 64 codepoints.

+#### 5.3.2 Topics
+- A valid channel topic MUST be a UTF-8 string.
+- A valid channel topic MUST be between 0 and 512 codepoints.
+- If there is no known topic set for a channel, it MUST be considered the empty string (`""`).
+- A channel topic string set by a user to the empty string MUST be considered as there being no topic currently set.

-#### 5.3.2 Membership
+#### 5.3.3 User Membership
+A user makes a post "to a channel" if they have set the `channel` field on said post to the name of that channel.

-A user is considered a member of a channel at a particular point in time if, from a client's perspective, that user has issued a `post/join`, `post/text`, or `post/topic` to that channel and has not issued a `post/leave` since.
+A user is a member of a channel at a particular point in time if, from a client's perspective, that user has issued a `post/join`, `post/text`, or `post/topic` to that channel and has not issued a `post/leave` since.

+If a user's latest known post to a channel is a `post/leave`, they are not a member of that channel.

-Clients SHOULD issue a `post/join` post before issuing any other posts that constitute participation in a channel.
-Namely, `post/text` and `post/topic`.
+Clients SHOULD issue a `post/join` post before issuing any other posts to a channel.

-#### 5.3.3 State
+#### 5.3.4 State
 A channel at any given moment, from the perspective of a client, is fully described by the following:

-1. The latest `post/info` post of each member and ex-member.
+1. The latest `post/info` post of all members and ex-members.
-2. The latest of each member and ex-member's `post/join` or `post/leave` post to the channel.
+2. The latest of all users' `post/join` or `post/leave` posts to the channel.
-3. The latest `post/topic` post made to the channel, made by any member or ex-member.
+3. The latest `post/topic` post made to the channel.
 4. All known `post/text` posts made to channel.

-Above, "to the channel" refers to the `channel` field set on a given post.

-#### 5.3.4 Synchronization
+#### 5.3.5 Synchronization
 The Channel State Request and Channel Time Range Request are sufficient for a client to track the state of a channel that a client is interested in.
 The former request allows tracking general state (who is in the channel, its topic,